 Roasted garlic in soups and sauces

-Add roasted garlic to soups and sauces for an extra boost of flavor.
-Mix a few cloves of roasted garlic with stock, vegetables, and herbs for a delicious and flavorful soup.
-Or mix the roasted garlic with yogurt, lemon juice, and herbs for a flavorful dip.
+Add roasted garlic to soups and sauces for an extra flavor boost.
+Mix a few cloves of roasted garlic with broth, vegetables, and herbs for a delicious and flavorful soup.
+Or mix the roasted garlic with yogurt, lemon juice, and herbs for a tasty dip.

 Mix freshly squeezed lemon juice with roasted garlic for a flavor explosion